alrikkk/carbon---footprint---app/README.md

 3. **Advanced Analytics:** Detailed charts visualizing carbon reduction trends over months.

 ---
-*Built with passion by Alrik Chishi for the PromptWars Virtual Challenge.*
+*Built with passion by Alrik for the PromptWars Virtual Challenge.*